Michigan is among the most dynamic sports betting markets found anywhere in the country.

 Licenses are relatively affordable, with a MI sportsbook licensing fee of $100,000.
 Annual renewals cost $50,000, and there is a non-refundable $50,000 application fee upon initial consideration for a license.

-The Michigan sports betting tax rate is also among the lowest in the nation, set at 8.4% of adjusted gross gaming revenue.
+The Michigan sports betting tax rate is also among the lowest in the nation, set at 8.4% of adjusted gross gaming revenue according to the latest MI revenue figures.
 The three casinos within Detroit are assessed for an additional 1.25% municipal tax.